 In addition to providing exceptional health care, UPMC touches the lives of many throughout the communities it serves through:

-- UPMC Senior Communities, which offers older adults independent retirement, personal care, assisted living, and skilled nursing and rehabilitation options.
+UPMC Senior Communities, which offers older adults independent living, person care, assisted living, skilled nursing and rehabilitation, and memory care options.

-- Community contributions of $1.2 billion in 2018, to address a wide range of community health needs.
+Community contributions of $1.4 billion in the most recent fiscal year, to address a wide range of community health needs.

 A champion of innovation and change at all levels of care and service, UPMC strives to transform health care through quality, ideas, and solutions.
 By fusing science, technology, and medicine, UPMC is inventing new models of accountable, cost-efficient, and patient-centered care.

 AHN was established in 2013, but its member hospitals share legacies of charitable care that date back 170 years (West Penn Hospital was chartered in 1848).
-In 2018, the hospitals and clinics of AHN together admitted nearly 90,000 patients, logged nearly 300,000 emergency room visits and delivered nearly 8,000 babies; and its physicians performed more than 100,000 surgical procedures.
-Anchored by nationally and internationally recognized clinical and research programs in the areas of bone and joint care, sports medicine, cardiovascular disease, neurosurgery and neurology, women’s health, cancer, emergency medicine, bariatric and metabolic disease, AHN provides a complete spectrum of advanced diagnostic, medical and surgical care across all medical specialties, including primary care, trauma and burn care, general surgery, diabetes, autoimmune diseases, critical care, digestive diseases, men’s health/urology, lung and esophageal diseases, and rehabilitation services.
+Anchored by nationally and internationally recognized clinical and research programs in the areas of bone and joint care, sports medicine, cardiovascular disease, neurosurgery and neurology, women’s health, cancer, emergency medicine, bariatric and metabolic disease, AHN provides a complete spectrum of advanced diagnostic, medical and surgical care across all medical specialties, including primary care, trauma and burn care, general surgery, psychiatry, diabetes, autoimmune diseases, critical care, digestive diseases, men’s health/urology, lung and esophageal diseases, and rehabilitation services.

 AHN’s Cancer Institute includes more than 50 Cancer Institute clinics, two dozen separate clinical locations and a multidisciplinary team of more than 200 physicians; together they treat 10,000 patients annually in Western Pennsylvania, Erie, West Virginia, and Ohio.
-In 2019, AHN opened four new regional cancer centers, and a new academic cancer institute and research hub will open on the AGH campus in 2020.
+The Institute now includes four new regional cancer centers, which opened in 2019, and a new academic cancer institute and research hub that opened on the AGH campus in 2020.
 Additionally, AHN collaborates with Johns Hopkins Kimmel Cancer Center, to offer more streamlined access to clinical trials and provide additional treatment options and second opinions for patients with rare and complex cancers, among other benefits.

 AHN’s Cardiovascular Institute (CVI) is one of the premier cardiac programs in the country, providing superior state-of-the-art care for patients with heart disease and access to Western Pennsylvania’s most comprehensive, multidisciplinary team of specialists and innovative therapies, including many available only through advanced clinical trials.
 The physicians of the CVI’s seven hospitals and 20 outpatient Pittsburgh- and Erie-area locations have helped to pioneer the use of the latest generation of implantable cardioverter-defibrillators; were among the first in the nation to perform trans-catheter aortic valve replacement (TAVR), replacing defective aortic heart valves via a minimally invasive catheter procedure; introduced new treatments to repair defective mitral valves via robot-assisted minimally invasive surgery; and played an instrumental role in the development of left ventricular assist devices (LVAD), a mechanical pump that is surgically implanted to assist a weakened heart muscle.